Curricular Practical Training (CPT) for International Students

 1. Explain how the practical training is an integral part of the student's program of study.
 Here is an example answer for this question: “The student will be learning field practices involved in the life-cycle of construction project planning and implementation.
 The internship will involve application of concepts learned in structural analysis, structural design, and construction project management classes that the student has taken.”

 2. Describe the specific goals and objectives that will be achieved through the practical training and how they are related to the student’s major program of study.
 Here is an example answer for this question: “The student will (a) collaborate with other developers to make genomic data available via mCODE in Microsoft’s Azure platform; (b) process genomics data in the format of mCODE; and (c) explore how to store such data in the cloud using the Azure platform.
-This training will require application of knowledge learned in computer science coursework and will exercise those abilities.”
+This training will require application of knowledge learned in computer science coursework. and will exercise those abilities.”

 • Approved for CPT: Next Steps

-If approved for CPT, you will be enrolled in a section of ES 3884 for the relevant term.
 You will be responsible for completing course requirements to earn a passing grade.
 Successful completion of ES 3884 is a requisite to repeat CPT in future terms.